Traditional Short Sale

 When the offer is accepted, final documents will be prepared and a closing deadline will be provided in the approval letter.

 After the closing, the sale of the property is complete.

-Important: Depending on who owns the loan, if the funds from your traditional short sale don't cover the amount owed on your loan, you may be responsible for paying the difference (also known as the deficiency).
+Once the sale is finalized, your mortgage and any other loans against the house are settled from the proceeds of the sale.
+Depending on who owns the loan, if the funds from your traditional short sale don't cover the amount owed on your loan, you may be responsible for paying the difference (also known as the deficiency).

 If we forgive any amount of mortgage debt, there may be possible tax consequences.
 Please consult a tax advisor for more information about how this could affect you.

 We'll report the sale to the major credit reporting agencies as completed for less than the amount owed.

 800 669 6650800 669 6650 Monday - Friday 8 a.m. - 8 p.m.
 Eastern